Philippines at the 2020 Summer Olympics: Artistic

-The Philippines entered one artistic gymnast into the Olympic competition for the first time since 1968 which featured Ernesto Beren and Norman Henson.
+The Philippines entered an artistic gymnast into the Olympic competition for the first time since 1968.
 Nineteen-year-old Carlos Yulo booked a spot in the men's individual all-around and apparatus events by topping the list of twelve gymnasts eligible for qualification at the 2019 World Championships in Stuttgart, Germany.
 Yulo is the first Filipino born in the 2000s to qualify for the Summer Olympics.

-Yulo, after competing at the 2019 Southeast Asian Games in the Philippines, went on to Japan to prepare for the Olympics.
+Yulo, after competing at the 2019 Southeast Asian Games in the Philippines, went to Japan to prepare for the Olympics.
 However, he had an eight-month hiatus, with his next competition after the SEA Games being the All-Japan Senior Gymnastics Championships held in September 2020.
-He was considered as a strong contender to win the country's first gold medal in the floor exercise, his signature event.
+He was considered a strong contender to win the country's first gold medal in the floor exercise, his signature event.

-Yulo qualified for the vault finals.
-He failed to do the same for the other apparatuses, including the floor exercise.
-In the floor exercise he failed to execute a landing in the early part of his routine.
+In the event, Yulo qualified only for the vault finals.
+In the floor exercise, Yulo failed to execute a landing in the early part of his routine.
 His second landing was self-described as "not good either".
 Yulo insisted that he was not affected by pressure or nervousness during his floor exercise performance and dismissed reports that he was nursing an injury, which he said he had sustained over three months ago.
 Yulo's coach Munehiro Kugiyama took responsibility for Yulo's failure to advance to the floor exercise finals.

-Yulo did not expect to qualify for the vault finals, admitting he was surprised with his performance in that apparatus' qualifiers.
-He has tempered expectations that he would medal in vault but has pledged to improve his previous score.
+Yulo stated that he did not expect to qualify for the vault finals, and admitted his surprise with his performance in that apparatus' qualifiers.
+Tempering expectations that he would medal in vault, he nevertheless pledged to improve his previous score.
 Yulo finished fourth in the vault finals.
 Yulo incurred a penalty in his first vault when he missed his footing and had a misstep narrowly costing him a podium finish.